 The BMBI results for Quarter 2 show the phenomenal resilience of the sector in action.
 April, May and June couldn’t have been more different.
 April, in almost full lockdown, fell -76.5% year-on-year, May recovered to -39.9% as restrictions started to ease, and June grew +2.2%, helped by two more trading days this year, more relaxed restrictions and a booming Landscaping category.

-Total Builders Merchants value sales in Q2 2020 (unadjusted for trading days) fell -38.6% compared with the same period in 2019.
+Total Builders Merchants value sales to builders, roofers and contractors in Q2 2020 (unadjusted for trading days) fell -38.6% compared with the same period in 2019.

 Total value sales dropped by -27.2% in Q2 2020 compared with the previous quarter.
 All categories declined except for Landscaping (+38.7%).
 Heavy Building Materials was down -26.7%.